Team-Spoofemon/finding-joy/game/assets/story/scene4c.md

 JOY
 Yes, come on in.
 Whats your name sir?

-SLOTH
+DOPEY
-Oh uh, my name is SLOTH.
+Oh uh, my name is DOPEY.
 Whats up?

 JOY
 Whats... up?
 What's up is, you said your dog isn't feeling well?

-SLOTH
+DOPEY
 I mean I'm not super sure.
 It's really hard to tell.

 JOY